rwieruch/blog_robinwieruch_content/react-hooks-fetch-data.md

 In this tutorial, I want to show you **how to fetch data in React with Hooks** by using the {{% a_blank "state" "https://reactjs.org/docs/hooks-state.html" %}} and {{% a_blank "effect" "https://reactjs.org/docs/hooks-effect.html" %}} hooks.
 We will use the widely known {{% a_blank "Hacker News API" "https://hn.algolia.com/api" %}} to fetch popular articles from the tech world.
 You will also implement your custom hook for the data fetching that can be reused anywhere in your application or published on npm as standalone node package.

 If you don't know anything about this new React feature, checkout this [introduction to React Hooks](https://www.robinwieruch.de/react-hooks/).
 If you want to checkout the finished project for the showcased examples that show how to fetch data in React with Hooks, checkout this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-hooks-introduction" %}}.

-**Note:** React Hooks are in React's alpha version (16.7.) and everything shown in this "how to"-article is under construction.
-The React team is {{% a_blank "collecting feedback for React Hooks" "https://github.com/reactjs/rfcs/pull/68" %}} which is your opportunity to contribute to this feature.
-If anything changes to the API, you can leave a hint in the comments below of this article too.

 **Note:** In the future, React Hooks are not be intended for data fetching in React.
 Instead, a feature called Suspense will be in charge for it.
 The following walkthrough is nonetheless a great way to learn more about state and effect hooks in React.